MicrosoftDocs/CommunityToolkit/communitytoolkit/maui/get-started.md

 ---
-title: Getting Started with the MAUI Community Toolkit
+title: Getting Started with the .NET Multi-platform App UI (.NET MAUI) Community Toolkit
 author: bijington
 ms.author: bramin
 description: The toolkit is available as a set of NuGet packages that can be added to any existing or new .NET MAUI project. ms.date: 01/14/2022
 ---

-# Getting Started with the MAUI Community Toolkit
+# Getting Started with the .NET Multi-platform App UI (.NET MAUI) Community Toolkit

 The toolkit is available as a set of NuGet packages that can be added to any existing or new project using Visual Studio.

 > [!IMPORTANT]
-> The MAUI Community Toolkit is currently in preview.
+> The .NET MAUI Community Toolkit is currently in preview.
 >
 > This content relates to a pre-release product that may be substantially modified before it's released.

-1. Open an existing project, or create a new project as per the [MAUI setup documentation](/dotnet/maui/get-started/first-app)
+1. Open an existing project, or create a new project as per the [.NET MAUI setup documentation](/dotnet/maui/get-started/first-app)

 2. In the Solution Explorer panel, right click on your project name and select **Manage NuGet Packages**.
 Search for **CommunityToolkit.Maui**, and choose the desired NuGet Package from the list.